College & Career Center

 The College and Career Center relies on parent volunteers to support our college and career advisors by performing administrative tasks (i.e. special projects) and acting as college-rep hosts during fall campus visits.
 To keep things running smoothly and seamlessly from year to year, we rely on returning volunteers for experience in helping the C&CC run efficiently.

-Registration & Training - 2022 - 2023 school year
+Registration & Training - 2024 - 2025 school year

 All returning parent volunteers are *required* to come to the Returning Volunteer Meeting on Thurs.
 Aug.
-11th at 9:00 AM in the C&CC conference room (517).
+15th at 9:00 AM in the C&CC conference room (517).

 Available positions will be assigned on a lottery basis with priority given first to 12th grade, then 11th grade, and then 10th grade parents; parents whose oldest student is in 9th grade aren't eligible to volunteer in the C&CC.
 Parents who work on special projects will have priority for open college-rep visit host positions the following year.

-As of 6/2/22, we currently have the following openings:
+As of 5/20/24, we currently have the following openings:

-- College-Rep Visit Hosts
+- College-Rep Visit Hosts/Note-takers

 - 2:30 pm - 4:15 pm (2)